roofrack/dotfiles/README.md

  3. See dotfiles/archPackages for stuff to install but this is all you need...

-     i3 (select 1 3 4 5),
+     • i3 (select 1 3 4 5),
-     xorg-xinit,
+     • xorg-xinit,
-     xorg-server,
+     • xorg-server,
-     xfce4-terminal,
+     • xfce4-terminal,
-     feh (for wallpaper),
+     • feh (for wallpaper),
-     picom (for adding translucency to the xfce4-terminal), gnu-free-fonts (airline works fine without this except for the little line symbol won't render properly u2630, and also the arrow unicode in xfce4-terminal.
-After adding this font pkg the unicode works,
+     • picom (for adding translucency to the xfce4-terminal),
-     ranger (just nice to have),
+     • gnu-free-fonts (airline works fine without this except for the little line symbol won't render properly u2630, and also the arrow unicode in xfce4-terminal.
+After adding this font pkg the unicode works),
-     ntp (may need this to sync your system time.
-Use systemctl enable & start ntpd.service)
+     • ranger (just nice to have)

- 4. run ./dotfiles/i3bootstrap.sh
+ 4. Run ./dotfiles/i3bootstrap.sh

  5. I have this symlinked but may need to re-copy /etc/X11/xinit/xinitrc to ~/.xinitrc and comment out last 5 lines and add exec i3.
 Dont forget to